 - Wait for some time (up to 24 hours) for photos to sync.
-It depends on your bandwidth and quantity and quality of photos stored on Google Drive.
+It depends on your bandwidth and the quantity and quality of photos stored on Google Drive.

-After that, you should be able to access Google Drive photos on Google Photos app.
+After that, you should be able to access Google Drive photos on the Google Photos app.
 Both on your Android and PC.
 However, if you run into additional problems, don’t despair.
 There are some additional steps you could use to resolve the issue.